 - 8-10 fried cashews for garnishing

-- 2 tablespoon fried onions (optional)
+- 2 tablespoons fried onions (optional)

 Instructions